On notions of compactness, object classifiers and weak Tarski universes: Introduction

 \section{Introduction}

-A Grothendieck $\infty$-topos $\mathcal{M}$ is the left exact localization of a presheaf $(\infty,1)$-category $\hat{\mathcal{C}}$.
-Hence, it is presented by a model topos $\mathbb{M}$ of the form $\mathcal{L}_T\mathrm{sPsh}(\mathbf{C})$ for some small simplicial category $\mathbf{C}$, that is a left exact left Bousfield localization of the simplicial category $\mathrm{sPsh}(\mathbf{C})$ equipped with either the projective or the injective model structure.
-In the following we prove a correspondence between relative $\kappa$-compact maps in Grothendieck $\infty$-toposes $\mathcal{M}$ and $\kappa$-small fibrations in their associated model topos $\mathbb{M}$.
-This is motivated by the interpretation of univalent Tarski universes defined in type theory as univalent fibrations universal for the class of $\kappa$-small fibrations, and their intended interpretation as ``object classifiers'' in Higher Topos Theory, i.e.\ classifying maps for relative $\kappa$-compact maps as developed in \cite[Chapter 6]{luriehtt}.
+A Grothendieck $\infty$-topos $\mathcal{M}$ is an accessible left exact localization of the presheaf $(\infty,1)$-category $\hat{\mathcal{C}}$ over some small $(\infty,1)$-category $\mathcal{C}$ (\cite[Section 6.1]{luriehtt}).
+Hence, it is presented by a model topos $\mathbb{M}$ given by a left exact left Bousfield localization of the simplicial category $\mathbf{sPsh}(\mathbf{C})$ of simplicially enriched presheaves on an associated small simplicial category $\mathbf{C}$, equipped with either the projective or the injective model structure (\cite[Section 6]{rezkhtytps}).
+In the following we prove a correspondence between $\kappa$-small fibrations in such model toposes $\mathbb{M}$, and relatively $\kappa$-compact maps in their associated Grothendieck $\infty$-toposes $\mathcal{M}=\mathrm{Ho}_{\infty}(\mathbb{M})$ for regular cardinals $\kappa$ large enough.
+This is motivated by the interpretation of univalent Tarski universes defined in Martin-L\"{o}f type theory (\cite{hott}) as univalent fibrations universal for the class of $\kappa$-small fibrations for suitable cardinals $\kappa$ (\cite{cisinski}, \cite{shulmanuniverses}), and their intended interpretation as object classifiers in higher topos theory for relatively $\kappa$-compact maps as developed in \cite[Section 6.1.6]{luriehtt}.
 Therefore, even though we prove an analogous (but slightly weaker result) result for the projective model structure and arbitrary localizations, the main result of this paper is the following.